 The name of the country derives from Namib, which translates as “ vast place”.
 Namibia is one of the least populated countries in the world with just over 2 million citizens – that is equivalent to 3 inhabitants per square kilometer, with hundreds of kilometers devoid of humans.

-Imagine losing yourself in the vast and remote terrain, enjoying the beauty of the landscapes and nature, and find in each stop a perfect opportunity for an amazing photo.
+Imagine losing yourself in the vast and remote terrain, enjoying the beauty of the landscapes and nature, and finding in each stop a perfect opportunity for an amazing photo.
 You can drive for hours on the long and straight roads without seeing another car along the gravel roads that criss-cross the country.

 The Namib Desert extends from 1,200 miles (1,900 km) along the Atlantic Coast of Africa from Angola all the way to outward across Namibia, all the way to South Africa.
 The southern portion merges with the Kalahari on the plateau atop the escarpment.